becodeorg/free2code/2.CSS/0. Introduction to CSS/exercises.md

 4. Search in the documentation to find out how to style all paragraph so that they have a bottom margin of 20 pixels (use the `px` unit).

-5. Style the H1 in italic
+5. Style the H1 in italic, and a font size of 32px

-6. Style the H2 so that they have a fine grey line underneath (see the documentation for `border-bottom` and use the light grey color `#DDDDDD`)
+6. Style the H2 so that they have a fine grey line underneath (see the documentation for `border-bottom` and use the light grey color `#DDDDDD`) and a font size of 25px

+7. Style the paragraphs so that they have a font-size of 16px.

 **Content in the editor**